AECCSB/sacb-meeting/keydates.md

 - **Jan 24, 2025** - Registration deadline
 - **Feb.
 10-12, 2025** – SACB meeting

-Notification email will be sent when registration is open

 For inquiries about the meeting please contact us at [contact@sacbmeeting.org](mailto:contact@sacbmeeting.org).

 ## Location and Travel Information